groupon/testium/API.md

 Waits `timeout` milliseconds
 for the browser to be at the specified `url`.
+`url` can be a String, or a Regular Expression.

 ```coffee
 # wait up to 1 second for the url